Boone - the Early Years

 The summer when Boone is twelve years old he’s working at the ranch when some new horses are delivered.
 One of them is a fourteen and a half hands high chestnut Morgan stallion.
 The horse looks to be a perfect example of the breed.
 However, once the horses are put into the corral beside the barn no one can get near the stallion.
-One by one all the other horses are brought out, shoes checked, and released into another field.
+One by one all of the other new horses are brought out, shoes checked, and released into another field.
 But whenever anyone goes near the chestnut stallion the horse becomes wild and attacks them.
 So they leave him there by himself.

 Everyone at the ranch is standing outside the fence looking at the Morgan horse when Mr Gray says, “I was warned this horse would be a handful, but they never said he’d be this hard to handle.
 They call him ’Brownie.’
 He’ll be a good stud horse, if we can tame him.”

 Boone looks at the horse, glances over at the empty water trough in the corral, and asks, “Are you going to leave him in the corral for a while, Mister Gray?”
-He gets a nod yes, so Boone adds, “Then I best put water in the trough for him.”
+Gray gives a nod yes, so Boone adds, “Then I best put water in the trough for him.”
 Boone turns, and walks away.